 The India/Pakistan Border Guards Ceremony – witness a unique patriotic ceremony where Indian Guards clash with Pakistani Guards right at the border!

 Is India expensive to visit?

 India is widely known for being one of the least expensive destinations for visitors, especially for backpackers and budget travellers.
 You can easily survive in India on a shoestring budget of $15 a day.

 You have the option to travel on a super-shoestring budget, splashing out on a luxury trip, or anywhere in between.
 Below is a guide to help you plan your ideal budget.

 Backpacker’s budget: the average spend is Rs 740-1,555 (10-21 USD) per day.
 This budget includes staying in a hostel/dorm or a budget Airbnb, eating street food and cheap eats (with the occasional treat), using the buses to get around, keeping drinking to a limit, and choosing to do free and cheaper activities where possible.

 Mid-range budget: the average daily is Rs 2,440-4,880 (33-66 USD).
 On this budget you can opt for budget hotels and nicer Airbnbs, use AC2 trains, rent a scooter, spend more in restaurants and cafes, and do a couple of day trips/tour activities.

 Luxury budget: the average cost is Rs 7,400+ (100+ USD).
 You can go unlimited on this budget – stay in nice boutique hotels, rent a car, eat extravagant meals, and go on guided tours.

 Check out the chart below to get an idea of how much you’ll need to bring with you for your daily budget.
-As these are daily averages, you may be spending more on some days and less on others, that said, this is a fairly accurate guide as of late 2020 (Prices are in USD).
+As these are daily averages, you may be spending more on some days and less on others, that said, this is a fairly accurate guide as of mid 2022 (Prices are in USD).

 When To Go